gkichaev/PAINTOR_V2.1/README.md

 Probabilistic Annotation INtegraTOR

 ## UPDATE 11/10/14
 PAINTOR V1.1 has major updates to improve performance and usablity.
 We now perform a Cholesky Decomposition of the covariance matrix to increase computational efficiency and stability while simultaneously reducing the overall memory footprint.
-We now make inputting files easier as well.
+In addition, we have modified the file input routine to make it more user friendly.
 See updated User Manual for details.

 ## Description